fivestars/aladdin-demo/README.md

       I can show you the world

+We will go over how to get the base project working with Aladdin.
+See the [Useful and Important Documentation](#useful-and-important-documentation) section for a detailed guide on each of the extra integrated components.

 ## Aladdin Files
 These components are required for aladdin to run a project

 ### lamp.json
 This file is essentially providing aladdin with a roadmap to your project.
 The [lamp.json](lamp.json) file for this demo project looks like this.